 Who's the boss?
-Christine Braddock, Principal and Chief Executive since 1998.
-She is a council member of the Birmingham Chamber of Commerce and Industry.
+Dr Dame Christine Braddock, Principal and Chief Executive since 1998.

-Teaching: The 2003 Ofsted report rated the teaching as good in science, teacher training, and visual and performing arts and satisfactory in engineering and business.
+Teaching: The 2003 Ofsted report rated the College as good with outstanding features.
+Teaching was rated good in science, teacher training and visual and performing arts.

 Any accommodation?
 None provided by the college, but Birmingham has a wide range of student housing.